yireo/Yireo_GoogleTagManager2/ARCHITECTURE.md

 </argument>
 ```

-In the example above, the tag class `Yireo\GoogleTagManager2\DataLayer\Tag\Version` implements the interface `Yireo\GoogleTagManager2\DataLayer\Tag\AddTagInterface` and it returns a simple string (so, the version).
+In the example above, the tag class `Yireo\GoogleTagManager2\DataLayer\Tag\Version` implements the interface `Yireo\GoogleTagManager2\DataLayer\Tag\TagInterface` and it returns a simple string (so, the version).
 This string is then added as `version` into the datalayer.
-In other words, the item name in the XML layout determines the name of the datalayer property, not the PHP class.
+In other words, the item name in the XML layout determines the name of the datalayer property.

-If the `Yireo\GoogleTagManager2\DataLayer\Tag\MergeTagInterface` is used instead, the return value of the class needs to be an associative array.
-Each value in that array is added to the datalayer under the name in that associative array.
-In other words, the item name in the XML layout is arbitrary, the PHP classes determines the structure.

 The namespace `Yireo\GoogleTagManager2\DataLayer\Tag` contains all tag classes, offered out-of-the-box.
 If you want to add more values, you can add them through the XML layout.
 You can do this through a theme.
 If you also want to add your own custom tag class, create a module instead, make it dependent on the `Yireo_GoogleTagManager2` module (both in your `composer.json` file and your `etc/module.xml` file) and use the tag interfaces as mentioned.